MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/how-to-ace-your-technical-interview.md

 **So how can you get this experience before ever working on a team?
 A great way is to contribute to open-source projects!
 You will become familiar with team-based Git operations by actively contributing.**

 *An excellent place for beginners to get started with open-source is the EddieHub community!
-EddieHub is an open-source community that encourages and promotes communication best practices, as well as technical expertise in an inclusive and welcoming environment.* 🔗 *[http://eddiehub.org/](http://eddiehub.org/)*
+[EddieHub](http://eddiehub.org/) is an open-source community that encourages and promotes communication best practices, as well as technical expertise in an inclusive and welcoming environment.*

 **If you would like to get some practice with Git branching, Scrimba host [Leanne](https://www.youtube.com/@CodewithLeanne) provides us with the following resource: [learngitbranching.js.org](https://learngitbranching.js.org/?locale=en_US)**